 As the water heats up, it creates pressure that forces the hot water up through the coffee grounds, and into the top chamber.

-The coffee brewed in a Moka pot is stronger than a regular cup of coffee, but not as strong as espresso.
+The coffee brewed in a Moka pot is stronger than a regular drip brewing method.
 It has rich and concentrated flavors and a subtle aroma that is perfect for coffee lovers who enjoy a strong cup of Joe.

 What is an Espresso machine?

-Espresso machines use a pump to create pressure and push water through the coffee, resulting in a creamy and rich espresso with a crema layer on top.
+Espresso machines is a specialized equipment that uses a pump to create high pressure of 9-15 bars and push water through the fine coffee grounds.
+It produces a rich and concentrated small shot of coffee with a crema layer.

 Manual lever machines require the user to manually control the pressure by pulling a lever, making it a great choice for espresso enthusiasts who enjoy the hands-on approach of making espresso.

-Semi-automatic machines require the user to start and stop the espresso shot manually, while fully automatic machines take care of the entire process from grinding the coffee beans to brewing the espresso with just the push of a button.
+Semi-automatic machines require user to control the grind size and yield of espresso shot manually, while fully automatic machines take care of the entire process from grinding the coffee beans to brewing the espresso with just the push of a button.

-Investing in a high-quality espresso machine can be expensive, but it can save money in the long run for espresso lovers who would otherwise frequent coffee shops.
+Investing in a high-quality espresso machine can be expensive, but it can save money in the long run for espresso lovers who would otherwise drink at coffee shops.

 The average price of a cappuccino at a coffee shop in the United States is $3.86.
 Making a cappuccino at home with a high-quality espresso machine can cost as little as $0.50 per cup, depending on the coffee beans used.